 Liability is a broader concept and includes debt.
 It will not be wrong to say that the difference between debt vs liabilities is primarily for companies.
 For an individual, both the terms could mean the same thing.
-Usually, when individual talks about his or her liabilities, they are very likely referring to the debt they owe.
+Usually, when individuals talk about their liabilities, they are very likely to refer to the debt they owe.
 However, for a company, the two terms are different.

 Now let us look at the difference between debt vs liabilities.